 The pieces of meat are usually placed horizontally, although there are other methods, such as spit, which consists of a metal shaft in which food is pricked, widely used also in brazilian cuisine.

 A variant of this method is the spied on cross o roasted to the cross, in which the meat is arranged in a cross shape on the grill.
 Roasts are usually prepared with beef, lamb or kid.
-This dish is also very popular in the gastronomy of Ecuador or the Mexican Kitchen, Among others.
+This dish is also very popular in the gastronomy of Ecuador and Mexican Kitchen, Among others.

 Pickled eggplants